benlawraus/pyDALAnvilWorks/README.rst

 Anvil-Extras
 --------------
 `Anvil-Extras <https://github.com/anvilistas/anvil-extras>`_ is really nice, especially its publish-subscribe module and its navigation module.
-So as to use it, there is an ``anvil_extras`` folder here too, but none of its tests or its functionality have been tested with pyDALAnvilWorks repo.
+So as to use it, there is an `anvil_extras` folder here too, but none of its tests or its functionality have been tested with pyDALAnvilWorks repo.

-What has been used successfully though, is to copy ``messaging.py`` from anvil_extras and placed in the ``client_code`` folder.
-Then the publish/subscribe functionality can be used on your laptop and on anvil.works without further change.
+What has been used successfully though, is to copy `messaging.py` from anvil_extras and placed in the `client_code` folder.
+Then the publish/subscribe functionality can be used on your laptop and on anvil.works without further (Of course, then you do not need to have `anvil_extras` as a third-party dependence.)